-In a seminal paper, Granger and Newbold (1974) argued that researchers had not paid sufficient attention to the warning of very high autocorrelation in the residuals from conventional regression models.
-Among their conclusions were that macroeconomic data, as a rule, were integrated and that in regressions involving the levels of such data, the standard significance tests were usually misleading.
+data, the standard significance tests were usually misleading.
 The conventional t and F tests would tend to reject the hypothesis of no relationship when, in fact, there might be none.
 The general result at the center of these findings is that conventional linear regression, ignoring serial correlation, of one random walk on another is virtually certain to suggest a significant relationship, even if the two are, in fact, independent.
 Among their extreme conclusions, Granger and Newbold suggested that researchers use a critical t value of 11.2 rather than the standard normal value of 1.96 to assess the significance of a coefficient estimate.
 Phillips (1986) took strong issue with this conclusion.
-Based on a more general model and on an analytical rather than a Monte Carlo approach, he suggested that the normalized statistic $t{\beta}/\sqrt{T}$ be used for testing purposes rather than $t{\beta}$ itself.
+Based on a more general model and on an analytical rather than a Monte Carlo approach, he suggested that the normalized statistic t{β}/\sqrt{T} be used for testing purposes rather than t{β} itself.
 For the 50 observations used by Granger and Newbold, the appropriate critical value would be close to 15!
-If anything, Granger and Newbold were too optimistic and the trend stationary process,
+If anything, Granger and Newbold were too optimistic.